 - A check (NO CASH) to pay for supplies if you didn't pay online

 - Comfortable clothes for indoor and outdoor rehearsals.
 Check the weather.

-- Sneakers or similar closed-toe footwear for marching rehearsals.
-No sandals or heeled shoes.
+- Sneakers (preferably cross-trainers or athletic walking shoes) for marching rehearsals.
+No sandals, heeled shoes, or boots.
 Feel free to change footwear when we're indoors, but you'll need appropriate footwear outside to be able to use proper technique and avoid injury.
 We don't wear uniform shoes to rehearsal.

 - Socks (make sure you have long black socks or tights for performances, too)